jonorossi/jonorossi.github.com/source/projects/cvsi/index.markdown

 * __Change Log:__ See [Changes.txt][4] for full details of the changes.
 * __License:__ Apache License Version 2.0

+### Having trouble with syntax hightlighting not working?
+Visual Studio (especially 2012+) seems to aggressively cache its fonts and colours cache.
+You'll need to manually reset the cache by deleting the Cache key in the registry:

+    HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\xx.0\FontAndColors\Cache

 ### Screenshots
 [{% img /projects/cvsi/screenshots/colorizer_large.png %}](/projects/cvsi/screenshots/colorizer_large.png)